GKamsy/orank/README.md

 ```

-**C. Run the following commands to set up the project after collecting at least 0.2 SepoliaETH in your MetaMask wallet:**
+**E. Run the following commands to set up the voters and fund them:**
 ```
 node generate-voters.js
 node fund-voters.js
 ```

-# Running the program
+# 5. Running the program
 **Run the command below to start the project:**
 ```
 npx hardhat run index.ts --network sepolia